katydid/parser/decisions/survey/language.md

 * Char: A Char type that can represent visible ascii chars including: '_', 'a'-'z', 'A'-'Z', '"', '-', '.', '/', '0'-'9', '#', '{', '}', '(', ')', '[', ']'
 * Bytes: A sequence of 8-bit bytes.
 * UTF8Str: Strings are encoded as UTF8 and can convert a sequence of bytes into a UTF-8 string type.
-* UTF8Func: Supports UTF-8 string functions like [eqFold (case folding)](https://www.unicode.org/L2/L2000/00261-tr25-0d1.html), contains, hasSuffix, hasPrefix, toLower, toUpper.
+* UTF8Func: Supports UTF-8 string functions for [case folding](https://www.unicode.org/L2/L2000/00261-tr25-0d1.html) and normalization (nfc, nfd, nfkc, and nfkd).
 * Sum: Sum Types or Tagged Unions with exhaustive pattern matching.

 **TODO: Double check that decimal libraries actually support parsing**